Hogan Lovells: Lovells

-Lovells traced its history in the UK back to 1899, when John Lovell set up on his own account at Octavia Hill, between St Paul's and Smithfield.
+Lovells traced its history in the UK back to 1899, when John Lovell set up on his own account at Snow Hill, between St Paul's and Smithfield.
 He was later joined by Reginald White, a clerk in his previous firm, to whom he gave articles.
 In 1924, they were joined by Charles King, forming Lovell, White & King.
 Soon after formation, the firm moved to Thavies Inn at Holborn Circus and later to Serjeant's Inn, Fleet Street, before moving to 21 Holborn Viaduct in October 1977.

 Lovells was formed as a result of a number of earlier mergers.
 In 1966, Lovell, White & King merged with Haslewoods, a firm with a much longer history of private client work.
 Haslewoods diverse clients included the Treasury Solicitor.
 In 1988, Lovell, White & King, which by then had a large international commercial practice, merged with Durrant Piesse, known, in particular, for its specialism in commercial banking and financial services, forming Lovell White Durrant.
 It then changed to Lovells in 2000 when the firm merged with German law firm Boesebeck Droste.
-Other mergers then followed in other European countries during the early 2000s (decade).

-In the early 2000s Lovells invested strongly in China, expanding its office in Beijing and opening an office in Shanghai becoming the second largest foreign firm in China.
-Following five years of growth, culminating in the opening of the firm's Madrid office in 2004, Lovells had a presence in every major European jurisdiction.
-In 2007, Lovells opened an office in Dubai, offering legal services to corporations, financial institutions and individuals in the Middle East and at the beginning of 2009 opened an office in Hanoi.
-In September 2009, Lovells opened an associated office in Riyadh.

-At the time of the merger, Lovells was a London-based international law firm with over 300 partners and around 3,150 employees operating from 26 offices in Europe, Asia and the United States.